 The Commons Institute is founded on the premise that knowledge is a social good,

-and that a failure to tackle the most pressing concerns of our time is but a failure
+and that a failure to tackle the most pressing concerns of our time is a failure

 of the imagination.
-We are dedicated to the exploration of legal and social issues
+We are dedicated to the exploration of social and legal issues

-in need of debate, greater understanding or reform, as well as to advocacy regarding
+in need of debate, understanding or reform, and to advocacy regarding those issues.

 To fulfill its mandate, The Commons Institute divides its work into four distinct

-by a number of law societies in Canada.
-Our commitment is to deliver innovative and
+of legal practitioners.
+Our commitment is to deliver innovative and practice-oriented

 Issues related to Canada’s Aboriginal population continue to be among the most pressing